floweredscarf/su25/labs/lab09/index.md

 came up with.
 - Read through the content on asymptotic analysis (big-theta, O, and omega) focusing on how to handle logarithmic, iterative, and recursive algorithms.
-- **Complete the online assessment on Gradescope.
-There is no coding submission.** TODO: create and link Gradescope assignment
+- **Complete the online assessment on [Gradescope](https://www.gradescope.com/courses/1050654/assignments/6390614).
+There is no coding submission.**